 Section 3.
 Regents.
 A Regent can be appointed from among the lay members of the Lieutenancy by the Lieutenant, after informing the Presidency of the Grand Magisterium, temporarily to exercise the responsibility of a Section President or Local Delegate in the event of the death, resignation, incapacity to act, or extended absence of that official.
-When a Regent has been appointed for the office of Section President or Local Delegate, all references to the Section President or Local Delegate (as the case may be) herein shall be deemed to include a reference to said Regent.
+When a Regent has been appointed for the office of Section President or Local Delegate (as the case may be) herein shall be deemed to include a reference to said Regent.